EEN421/EEN421.github.io/_posts/💡 KQL Toolbox #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?.md

 SecurityEvent                     // <--Define the table to query
 | where EventID == 4663         // <--Declare which EventID you're looking for
 | summarize count() by Account    // <--Show how many times that EventID was thrown per account
+| sort by count_ desc             // <-- Sort by heaviest hitters first
 | render columnchart              // <--Optional, but helps quickly visualize potential outliers
 ```